Training Outcomes Within Your Budget!

 The organisation's dedication to promoting safe food consumption contributes significantly to improving global public health outcomes.

-Food and Agriculture Organisation (FAO)
+3) Food and Agriculture Organisation (FAO)

 The Food and Agriculture Organisation of the United Nations works in collaboration with WHO to establish and promote Food Safety standards.
 FAO focuses on various aspects of Food Safety, including sustainable agriculture practices, food quality, and Food Safety management systems.
 It provides technical assistance, capacity-building programs, and knowledge dissemination to support countries in implementing effective Food Safety measures.

-Food and Drug Administration (FDA)
+4) Food and Drug Administration (FDA)

-Although not a global initiative, the US Food and Drug Administration (FDA) is a significant regulatory authority with a substantial impact on global Food Safety practices.
+Although not a global initiative, the US Food and Drug Administration (FDA) is a crucial regulatory authority with a substantial impact on global Food Safety practices.
 The FDA sets and enforces regulations for Food Safety in the United States (US), including food labelling, inspection, and quality control.
 Its guidelines and standards often influence Food Safety practices in other countries due to the interconnected nature of the global food supply chain.

 Ensure your remote workforce's safety with our comprehensive Health and Safety for Homeworkers Training